Agile Requirements and Traceability

 Traceability refers to the ability to track and trace requirements to artifacts, test runs, and anything else in the product lifecycle.
 Tracing creates transparency and accessibility for every step of development, including who completed what tasks and when.

-Requirements traceability is important because it lets you keep track of and record the history of an item — which is often used to comply with regulations and minimize risk.
+Requirements traceability is important because it lets you keep track of and record the history of any development artifact — which is often used to comply with regulations and minimize risk.
 In regulated industries, it is crucial.
 Traceability helps with a number of important things:

 - Risk mitigation